Skip to main content

 Beginning with ONTAP 9.13.1, you can demote a parent consistency group to a single consistency group.
 Demoting the parent flattens the hierarchy of the consistency group, removing all associated child consistency groups.
 All volumes in the consistency group will remain under the new, single consistency group.

-• Existing Snapshot copies of the parent consistency group remain valid after you demote it to a single consistency.
-Existing Snapshot copies of any of the associated child consistency groups of that parent will become invalid, but the individual volume snapshots within them continue to be accessible as volume-granular Snapshots.
+• Existing snapshots of the parent consistency group remain valid after you demote it to a single consistency.
+Existing snapshots of any of the associated child consistency groups of that parent become invalid upon demotion.
+The individual volume snapshots within the child consistency group continue to be accessible as volume-granular snapshots.

 Beginning with ONTAP 9.13.1, you can perform this operation with System Manager.